Pressingly/litellm/moneta/README.md

     *   `apis/`: A directory to house any new or modified API endpoints related to the package.
     *   `tests/`: A directory containing unit tests and/or integration tests for the package's functionality.

+3.  **Database Table Naming Convention:**
+    *   All tables created by MONETA components should be prefixed with `Moneta_` to distinguish them from LiteLLM's tables (which use the `LiteLLM_` prefix).
+    *   Example: `Moneta_LagoSubscription`, `Moneta_UserBilling`, etc.
+    *   This convention helps prevent naming conflicts and makes it clear which tables belong to the MONETA component.

 ## Setup and Running

 ### Prerequisites